 Introduction

-Micro Seven, Inc. model RAP15 contains Ethernet/Internet interface and telephone line connector for receiving IP commands from PC, dialing telephone numbers and delivering Contact-ID messages.
+Micro Seven, Inc. model RAP15 contains TCP server function for custom TCP communications and optional HTTP 1.1 protocol for Ethernet/Internet interface.
+RAP15 receives TCP packets from TCP-client.
+It dials telephone number and delivers Contact-ID messages at telephone line interface.
 RAP15 re-transmits alarm messages until receiving kiss-off tones from alarm receivers for maximum four times.
-If there is telephone line problems, RAP15 redials the telephone numbers until the alarm receivers transmits kiss-off tones back to RAP15 for maximum three times.
+If there are telephone line problems, RAP15 redials the telephone numbers until the alarm receivers transmits kiss-off tones back to RAP15 for maximum three times.
 Message success or Call Fail messages are transmitted from RAP15 to PC for alarm messages delivery status.
 RAP15 is not only for reporting emergency conditions but it is also useful for sending test messages for testing alarm receivers.

 Alarm messages that are transmitted: